Triiodothyronine; T3 radioimmunoassay; Toxic nodular goiter - T3; Thyroiditis - T3; Thyrotoxicosis - T3; Graves disease - T3

-The free T3 test measures the T3 that is floating free in the blood.
+The free T3 test measures only the T3 that is floating free in the blood.
 The tests for free T3 are generally less accurate than for total T3.

 Your provider may recommend this test if you have signs of a thyroid disorder, including: